-Genetic modification, climate change, vaccination, toxic chemicals, fighting obesity, “dirty” dairying, fluoridation, stem cell therapies, 1080 pest control, deep sea drilling – there’s no shortage of hot-button issues where science has a crucial role to play.
+Gene editing, climate change, vaccination, 5G technology – there’s no shortage of hot-button issues where science has a crucial role to play.

-Most media interviews involving scientists are driven by genuine curiosity and interest, but contentious issues require special handling, and many scientists can feel intimidated and out of their depth.
-However, it is important that scientists step up where they can make a difference in understanding the science behind a controversial issue.
+Media interviews are usually driven by genuine curiosity and interest, but contentious issues require special handling.
+Many scientists may feel out of their depth, but it is important they step up where they can make a difference in understanding the science behind a controversial issue.

-Before wading in, you need to make sure that you know your material well, and that you can use it to make impact on an audience.
-You also need to be prepared for simplistic and unscientific comments, and often the aggressive argument, particularly in the case of talkback radio and online media.
+Before you start, you need to be prepared for simplistic and unscientific comments, and often aggressive argument, particularly in the case of talkback radio and online media.

 Survival strategies for tricky interviews